collab-tools/collab-dashboard-backend/README.md

 ## Installation
 1. [Install](https://github.com/collab-tools/collab/wiki/Set-Up-Developer-Environment) the Collab project
+2. Type 'npm link collab-db-logging collab-db-application' in the command line
-2. Type 'npm install' in the command line
+3. Type 'npm install' in the command line

 ## Usage
 1. Keep the backend server running by typing 'npm start' in the command line